casper-network/ceps/text/0056-sequence-number-panorama.md

 We propose replacing the hash with the _sequence number_ instead, i.e. the number of earlier units by the same validator.
 If Alice has created units `a0`, `a1` and `a2` so far, and Bob wants to cite `a2`, instead of its hash, he will now write `2` in the panorama of his unit.

+In the presence of equivocations the sequence number does not always uniquely specify a unit.
+So whenever we cannot reconstruct the hash-based panorama, we fall back to requesting it from the sender.

 [Panorama]: https://github.com/casper-network/casper-node/blob/b56c29cc97e86ead8d36dfdb2d41a8ecb1dffce9/node/src/components/consensus/highway_core/state/panorama.rs#L25